 I don't think so.
 AR and DSO look healthy.
-For the last fully reported fiscal quarter, Himax Technologies' year-over-year revenue grew 17.2%, and its AR dropped 4.2%.
+For the last fully reported fiscal quarter, Himax Technologies's year-over-year revenue grew 18.0%, and its AR grew 18.7%.
 That looks OK.
-End-of-quarter DSO decreased 18.3% from the prior-year quarter.
-It was down 2.4% versus the prior quarter.
+End-of-quarter DSO increased 0.6% over the prior-year quarter.
+It was about the same as the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 I use this kind of analysis to figure out which investments I need to watch more closely as I hunt the market's best returns.
 However, some investors actively seek out companies on the wrong side of AR trends in order to sell them short, profiting when they eventually fall.
 Which way would you play this one?
 Let us know in the comments below, or keep up with the stocks mentioned in this article by tracking them in our free watchlist service, My Watchlist.

 The article Himax Technologies Passes This Key Test originally appeared on Fool.com.